16 Fun Easter Hat Craft Ideas

 Now it’s time for the yolk.
 Create a smaller and less wobbly circle using yellow cardboard, cutting a straight line to the middle point like they did earlier.
 Overlap the sides to make another shallow cone shape, then press down at the top point, so it’s more like a dome.
 To smooth over the dent at the top, glue on some yellow crepe paper.

-Attach the ‘yolk’ on top of the ‘white’, add some ribbon to tie under their chin and, hey presto, a funny, runny egg.
+Attach the ‘yolk’ on top of the ‘white’, add some elastic or ribbons to tie under their chin and, hey presto, a funny, runny egg that is sure to be a star of the school Easter hat parade.

 What You’ll Need